dollarshaveclub/cloudworker/README.md

   -w, --wasm [variable=path]          Binds variable to wasm located at path (default: []) -c, --enable-cache                  Enables cache <BETA>
-  -r, --watch                         Watch the worker script and restart the worker when changes are detected -h, --help                          output usage information
+  -r, --watch                         Watch the worker script and restart the worker when changes are detected --tls-key <tlsKey>                  Optional.
+Path to encryption key for serving requests with TLS enabled.
+Must specify --tls-cert when using this option.
+  --tls-cert <tlsCert>                Optional.
+Path to certificate for serving requests with TLS enabled.
+Must specify --tls-key when using this option.
+  --https-port <httpsPort>            Optional.
+Port to listen on for HTTPS requests.
+Must specify --tls-cert and --tls-key when using this option.
+May not be the same value as --port.
+  -h, --help                          output usage information
 ```